kevinswiber/siren/README.md

 #####```class```

 Describes the nature of an entity's content based on the current representation.
 Possible values are implementation-dependent and should be documented.
-Must be a value of space-separated tokens.
+MUST be an array of strings.
 Optional.

 #####```rel```

 Defines the relationship of the sub-entity to its parent, per [Web Linking (RFC5899)](http://tools.ietf.org/html/rfc5988).
+MUST be an array of strings.
 Required.

 #####```href```